 The building is substantial.
 Today it sleeps up to 12 guests in well-proportioned rooms across three floors.
 An outbuilding shelters a table tennis table.

 Prior to Coronavirus hitting we had been working on a significant slate re-roofing project, led by our surveyor for East Anglia Steve Donelan.
 The pandemic forced us to delay the second phase, but in winter 2020 we were able to pick up tools once again thanks to the Culture Recovery Fund.

-Philip Orchard from Whitworth Architects was the Principal Designer and 3A Roofing Ltd carried out the works.
+We were delighted to employ a team of real specialists through the elongated project.
+Philip Orchard from Whitworth Architect was the Principal Designer and 3A Roofing Ltd our contractor.
 Philip has worked with Landmark for many years providing invaluable advice and assistance.
-3A are new to Landmark, but have completed many re-roofing projects on heritage properties, they will be a great addition to our team of dedicated contractors.
-I met Simon Nightingale, one of 3A’s directors, at Cavendish Hall on Wednesday of this week to carry out our pre-contract meeting, he seems very passionate about heritage properties and is relishing the chance to get to know Cavendish!
+3A were new to Landmark but, with significant experience of re-roofing projects on heritage properties, they have proven a great addition to our roster of contractors.

 Anton, site manager, and Philip Orchard, architect, inspect the repairs needed

 Slate tiles from Penrhyn quarry

 Cavendish Hall bell, branded on the internal face and externally marked with the initials B.G & P.G